git-bug/git-bug/doc/architecture.md

 # Internal architecture

-This documentation only provide a bird-eye view of git-bug's internals.
-For more details, you should read the other documentations and the various comment/documentations scattered in the codebase.
+This documentation only provides a bird's-eye view of git-bug's internals.
+For more details, you should read the other documentation and the various comment/documentation scattered in the codebase.

 ## Overview